WEEE-Open/weeelab-telegram-bot/README.md

 ## Installation

-Deployment of this bot has been tested only on Heroku: just connect the repo.

-TODO: run it locally somehow.

-`weeelab_bot.py` is the main script, and it requires some environment variables (imported from `variables.py`) to
+`weeelab_bot.py` is the main script, and it requires some environment variables:
-run:
 * `OC_URL`: Url of the owncloud server
 * `OC_USER`: OwnCloud username
 * `OC_PWD`: OwnCloud password